Marketing Musts for Title Companies: How to Bring in More Clients

 Once you’ve given some thought to your marketing goals, you can utilize these strategies to bring in clients and grow your business:

 - Network, network, network – Get out there and attend as many events as possible to make connections and gain future clients and business referrals.
 These can be everything from large conferences to low-key coffee shop meets.
 It all matters.

 - Borrow others’ target audience – Teaming up with current clients/connections on industry-related webinars, podcasts and more can be an effective way to find new clients/connections.

-- Stay top of mind – Through a consistent email campaign and series of ads, you can stay relevant and keep your existing and potential clients engaged.
+- Stay top of mind – Through a consistent email campaign, social media, and series of ads, you can stay relevant and keep your existing and potential clients engaged.
 According to Hubspot, 86% of consumers would like to receive promotional emails from companies they do business with at least monthly.
 It’s well worth the investment.

 - Enhance your SEO – Recognize that your website is more than just an informational tool, but a powerful marketing tool.
 Be sure to use the features of your website, including monthly blogs, to enhance your search engine optimization (SEO).
 Improving your site to increase its visibility when people search for title-related matters can attract prospective clients.